-Sectigo develops, implements, and maintains a comprehensive security program designed to protect its networks.
-In this security program, general protections for the network include:
+Sectigo develops, implements, and maintains a comprehensive security program designed to protect its networks according to the industry best practices.
+Sectigo conforms for example with the CAB Forum Network and Certificate System Security Requirements.

+In this security program, general protections for the network include, among others:

-Segmenting Certificate Systems into networks or zones based on their functional, logical, and physical relationship;
+- Segmenting Certificate Systems into networks or zones based on their functional, logical, and physical relationship; - Applying the same security controls to all systems co-located in the same zone with a Certificate System;

-- Applying the same security controls to all systems co-located in the same zone with a Certificate System; - Maintaining Root CA Systems in a high security zone and in an offline state or air-gapped from other networks; - Implementing and configuring Security Support Systems that protect systems and communications between systems inside secure zones and communications with non-Certificate Systems outside those zones; - Configuring network boundary controls (firewalls, switches, routers, and gateways) with rules that support only the services, protocols, ports, and communications that Sectigo has identified as necessary to its operations; - For Certificate Systems, implementing detection and prevention controls to guard against viruses and malicious software; and - Changing authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person's authorization to administratively access that account on the Certificate System is changed or revoked.
+- Maintaining Root CA Systems in a high security zone and in an offline state or air-gapped from other networks; - Implementing and configuring Security Support Systems that protect systems and communications between systems inside secure zones and communications with non-Certificate Systems outside those zones; - Configuring network boundary controls (firewalls, switches, routers, and gateways) with rules that support only the services, protocols, ports, and communications that Sectigo has identified as necessary to its operations; - For Certificate Systems, implementing detection and prevention controls to guard against viruses and malicious software; and - Changing authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person's authorization to administratively access that account on the Certificate System is changed or revoked.